wisniewskikr/spring-boot-rest/README.md

 -----------

 This is example project of usage Spring Boot + Rest.
-In this project mutual authentication is displayed.
+In this project x509 authentication is displayed.

 USAGE